NannyML/nannyml/docs/how_it_works/thresholds.rst

     For now it will continue to function as it did before.

-    When specifying a custom threshold for :math:`\chi^2` in the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator`, NannyML will log a warning message to clarify the custom threshold will be ignored.
+    When specifying a custom threshold for Chi-squared in the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator`,
+    NannyML will log a warning message to clarify the custom threshold will be ignored.